How Diet Changes in the New Year Impact Your Oral Health

 The Good: Muscle Growth and Tissue Repair

 High-protein diets support tissue repair, including oral tissues like gums and tongue surfaces.
-Protein also helps maintain jawbone structure.
+Protein also helps maintain jawbone structure, which is critical for long-term oral stability.
+Foods like eggs, lean meats, fish, and legumes provide amino acids that assist in repairing damaged tissues and maintaining overall oral resilience.

 The Bad: Acidic Byproducts and Bad Breath